Almost sure asymptotics for Riemannian random waves: Salem--Zygmund CLT for Riemannian random waves

 \end{theorem}

 The proof of Theorem \ref{thm0} is a direct consequence of the second assertion in Theorem \ref{thm10} at the end of this section, but observe that Theorem \ref{thm1} implies a weak version of Theorem \ref{thm0} and gives the core idea of the proof.
 Indeed, let us recall from Equation \eqref{eq:3} that the sequence $(\lambda_n)_{n\geq0}$ of eigenvalues grows as $Cn^{1/d}$.
-Fix some $t\in\R^p$ and let $\varepsilon>0$.
+Fix some $t\in\R^p$ and let $\varepsilon>0$ be a small parameter.
 Markov inequality implies that

 For $q>d/(2\varepsilon)$, the left-hand term is summable and Borel--Cantelli Lemma implies the existence a constant $C(\omega,v,t)$ such that

 In particular, for a fixed $t\in\R^p$ and $v\in \R^p$, this proves the convergence in distribution of $N_\lambda(v,t)$ towards $N_\infty(v,t)$, almost surely with respect to the probability $\PP_a$.
 Note that Theorem \ref{thm0} states that the convergence holds almost surely under $\PP_a$, simultaneously for all $t\in\R^d$ and $v\in K^p$, and thus requires the inversion of quantifiers.
 We deal with this issue in Theorem \ref{thm10} at the end of Section \ref{sec.clt}, which makes explicit the dependence of $C(\omega,v,t)$ in Equation \eqref{eq:38} with respect to $v$ and $t$. \jump \begin{proof}[Proof of Theorem \ref{thm1}] Define